 Kinship families need the new Government to provide urgent and targeted support for kinship families today, and to build a future system which supports the kinship families of tomorrow.
 The sequencing of these two aspects is crucial: the welcome prioritisation of kinship care and specific actions to rebalance the system in favour of family networks (e.g. the use of relevant Dashboard Indicators as part of the new National Framework – see ‘Data and research‘) should not push the system towards increasing the number and/or proportion of all children unable to live with their parents into kinship care before accompanying reforms to financial and other support for all kinship carers have been introduced.
 To do so would be dangerous and not in children’s best interests.

 Additional investment across children’s social care is notably absent from existing plans.
 Local authorities cannot be expected to do increasingly more with increasingly less; radical recalibration of services, practices and culture which better prioritise and support kinship care cannot be delivered successfully without greater financial and workforce stability supported by wider investment too in children’s social care.
+Indeed, The Department for Education itself identifies that local authority financial challenges is a critical risk to the delivery of essential support services and reforms across children’s social care.
 Increasing and deepening levels of child poverty risk undermining long-term efforts to pivot the system towards greater use and support for kinship care, given what we know about the impact of poverty and deprivation on likelihood of child welfare intervention.

 The Law Commission’s commitment to review legal orders for kinship carers is very welcome; as an advisory non-departmental public body sponsored by the Ministry of Justice, recommendations from the Law Commission are taken extremely seriously by Government and there are recognised parliamentary mechanisms to speed up the process of implementing their reports.